 If the requirements for the RT degree change, the student may follow their original approved degree plan or elect to follow the new plan that includes the changes.
-If a course is no longer offered, every effort will be made to find an appropriate substitute.
+If a course is no longer offered an appropriate substitute will be found.